 Fujisawa

-Did you have any problems because you were the only woman on the team?
+Did you have any problems being the only woman on your team?

-I feel relieved when I have casual conversations with women from other departments and when they empathize with me even when it comes to small things, so sometimes that's not possible within a team.
-I don't need an answer, I just want you to empathize with me.
+I feel relieved when I can have casual conversations with women from other departments and have them empathize with me even about small things, so sometimes I can't do that within my team.
+I don't need an answer, I just want empathy.

 Fujisawa

-Yeah, I don't want to hear the truth.
+Yes, I don't want to hear the truth

 Fujisawa